HPV Infection – Diagnosis and Treatment in NYC for Men and Women

 Abstinence from oral, vaginal, and anal sex is the only sure way to avoid sexually transmitted diseases like HPV.
 But abstinence is not a practical option for most people.
 Being monogamous (one sexual partner) and having sex only with each other and no one else can lower the risk of all sexually transmitted infections including HPV.
 The risk of HPV increases with the number of sexual partners.

-Most reliable way to prevent HPV infection is to get vaccinated for HPV.
+The most reliable way to prevent HPV infection is to get vaccinated for HPV.
 HPV Vaccine, Gardasil-9 is very effective in both men and women.

 STDs are Treatable in Nearly Every Man and Woman